ScilifelabDataCentre/Data-Tracker/sources/development.quick_environment.md.txt

 Prepare a `config.yaml` file.
 Just renaming `config.yaml.sample` to `config.yaml` and setting the two `dev` variables to true should be enough.

+The npm modules must be installed for the frontend using `yarn`.
+Either install them using the local binaries or uncomment the relevant lines in `Dockerfile-frontend`.

 Build and activate the containers:

 ```